June Callwood: Personal life

-Callwood and Frayne had four children together: two daughters and two sons.
-The daughters are noted authors Jesse and Jill Frayne, and the elder son is Brant Frayne.
+Callwood and Frayne had two daughters and two sons.
+The daughters are authors Jesse and Jill Frayne, and the elder son is Brant Frayne.
 The second son and youngest child, Casey Frayne, was killed on April 19, 1982, when he was 20 years old, by a drunk driver on Highway 401 as he returned home from Queen's University.
-This tragedy incited her neighbour John Bates to start a campaign against drunk driving, which resulted in the founding of Citizens Against Impaired Driving (CAID) which is now MADD Canada, the Canadian branch of Mothers Against Drunk Driving.
-Callwood's own death came only days before the 25th anniversary of her son's death.
+This incited her neighbour John Bates to start a campaign against drunk driving, which resulted in the founding of Citizens Against Impaired Driving (CAID) which is now MADD Canada, the Canadian branch of Mothers Against Drunk Driving.

-Despite Callwood's accomplished activism career, she faced obstacles that attacked her public image.
-In 1968 she was arrested and briefly spent time in the Don Jail after siding with homeless Yorkville children in a battle with police.
-But her most painful passage was in 1991, while on the board at Nellie's, when a number of women she considered friends failed to stand up for her in the face of allegations of racism.
-"Nobody asked what happened," says Callwood, "you didn't have to do anything in those days.
-You just had to be in the way of legitimate rage.
-It woke people up...but a few of us got our heads kicked in."

-Callwood eventually returned to work despite the damage done to her reputation, focusing most particularly on being spokesperson for the Campaign Against Child Poverty.
-During this low period of forced withdrawal from the public, at age 70 Callwood obtained her pilot's licence and maintained the licence throughout her life.
+Callwood withdrew from the public due to the allegations of racism, and during this period, at age 70 Callwood obtained her pilot's license and maintained the license throughout her life.
 "I wanted something to get above the muck and I guess I did it more literally than most people", she said.
-Callwood was known to laugh at the irony of all the accolades awarded her, a high-school dropout "with a criminal record", as she would quickly add.

 Callwood generally shied away from organized religion.
 "I am missing a formal religion, but I am not without a theology, and my theology is that kindness is a divinity in motion," she said in a 2005 speech delivered as the first lecture in the June Callwood Professorship in Social Justice at Victoria College at the University of Toronto.